- Greater ChinaSimplified ChineseTraditional Chinese

 - United KingdomEnglish

 - United States of AmericaEnglish

-The SMA Business principles represent the Code of Conduct of the SMA group.
-They set out our values and clear standards of conduct for all employees.
+The Employee Code of Conduct for the SMA Group sets out our values and clear standards of conduct for all employees.
 Beyond the implementation of legal and regulatory requirements, we also undertake to act ethically, sustainably and with integrity at all times, to assume our corporate responsibility and to treat others with respect.